 Why is my Monstera not fenestrating, and what can I do about it?

-The most important element involved in fenestration is sunlight.
+The most important element involved in fenestration (and splitting) is exposure to sunlight.
 Insufficient sunlight is the chief reason for a lack of fenestration in mature Monstera plants.
 Optimal growth conditions to encourage fenestrations involve providing the plant with 12 hours of bright, indirect light each day.

 Light is important to a plant’s ability to use water and carbon dioxide to create food.
 Too little will start to stunt the plant’s growth, which prevents a Monstera from being able to fenestrate and reach ideal size.
 If this is the problem for your plant, you can provide grow lights or simply place your plant in a well-lit east- or south-facing window.